OrynVail/OrynOS/README.md

 ## 🙏 Acknowledgments

  * NixOS Community - For the incredible ecosystem
- * Hydenix Framework - Foundation and inspiration
+ * HyDE - Foundation and inspiration
  * Hyprland - The amazing Wayland compositor

  ---